The Wrecking Crew (1968 film): Plot

 Matt Helm is assigned by his secret agency, ICE, to bring down an evil count named Contini, who is trying to collapse the world economy by stealing a billion dollars in gold.
 Helm travels to Copenhagen, where he is given a guide, Freya Carlson, a beautiful but bumbling woman from a Danish tourism bureau.

 A pair of Contini's accomplices, the seductive Linka Karensky and Wen Yurang, each attempt to foil Helm's plans.
-The former is killed in an ambush intended for Helm, the latter in an explosion.
-On each occasion, Freya's clumsy attempts to assist Matt are helpful, but not particularly appreciated.
+The former is killed in an ambush intended for Helm and the latter in an explosion.
+On each occasion, Freya's clumsy attempts to assist Helm are helpful but not particularly appreciated by him.

-McDonald, his chief at ICE, turns up to aid Helm, but is wounded in action.
-McDonald confides to Helm that the seemingly inept Freya is actually a top-secret British agent herself, using a clever guise.
+McDonald, Helm's chief at ICE, turns up to aid him but is wounded in action.
+McDonald confides to Helm that the seemingly inept Freya is actually a top-secret British agent herself, using a clever disguise.
 They go to Contini's chateau for a showdown, and Helm creates chaos and destruction with a variety of unique gadgets.
-Contini escapes with the gold on a train bound for Luxembourg, but Helm and Freya are able to catch up to him in a minihelicopter.
+Contini escapes with the gold on a train bound for Luxembourg, but Helm and Freya are able to catch up to him in a mini-helicopter.
 Freya is almost killed by Contini, but Helm rescues her, then kills Contini by throwing him through a trap door onto the railroad tracks.
-Successful and alone at last, Helm finally has an opportunity to thank an appreciative Freya as only he can.
+Successful and alone at last, Helm finally has an opportunity to thank an appreciative Freya.